Aerial view of Masontown, which is about 53 miles south of Pittsburgh.

 1/2

-The Albert Gallatin Area School District services the area, and kids here can start at Masontown Elementary.
-Masontown Elementary, in addition to the core curriculum, offers instruction in computer literacy, art and music.
-The district has a pair of middle schools: North Middle and South Middle, which have student-teacher ratios of 15-to-1 and 13-to-1, respectively.
-Albert Gallatin Area High School offers a robust selection of extracurricular activities, including a ski club and The Gallatin Gazette student newspaper.
-Each of the schools Masontown residents can go to has at least a C-minus overall grade on Niche.
+The Albert Gallatin Area School District serves the community, and kids here can start at Masontown Elementary, which earns a C on Niche.
+In addition to the school's core curriculum, it offers instruction in computer literacy, art and music.
+The district has a pair of C-rated middle schools: Albert Gallatin North Middle and Albert Gallatin South Middle, which have student-teacher ratios of 15-to-1 and 13-to-1, respectively.
+Albert Gallatin Area High School scores a C-plus and offers a robust selection of extracurricular activities, including a ski club and The Gallatin Gazette student newspaper.

 Education starts here at Masontown Elementary School.